JanX2/JXLS/README.md

 Notes
 -----

-- This project allows you to both create a Framework called DHxls, and to build a test file that uses it
+- This project allows you to both create a Framework called JXLS, and to build a test file that uses it

 - To configure this project, you must git submodule update --init --recursive